-Really in the end though I feel like the only way to train for something as unique as a cycle tour is to just go out and do it.
+Really, in the end, I feel like the only way to train for something as unique as a cycle tour is to just go out and do it.
 Having said that the training also helped my body adapt to various cycling postures, helping me to realise I didn't really need to buy a better saddle or bike shoes.

-Seeing how much my fitness improved in the short time I've been training for this "properly" has got me excited thinking about how fit I might be when I'm done.
+Seeing how much my fitness improved in the short time I've been training for this has got me excited thinking about how healthy might be when I'm done.

 Cycling from Christchurch to a free camping ground named 'Coes Ford' I set up my hammock in the evening amongst some trees by the river.
-This was a pretty big shock to the system as this was my first time sleeping in a hammock (in a very long time) and only my second time setting it up.
-The combination of which lead to a pretty uncomfortable night.
+This was a pretty big shock to the system as this was my first time sleeping in a hammock (in a very long time) and only my second time setting it up, leading to a pretty uncomfortable night.
 It was amazing though, listening to the birds singing, the trees swaying, and the water trickling.
-I was able to get by with only my thermals and sleeping bag for insulation thus I have forgone bringing a underquilt/mat as I'm confident that even in cooler weather I'd be able to stay warm with extra layers like my jacket and towel etc.
+I was able to get by with only my thermals and sleeping bag for insulation thus I have forgone bringing an underquilt/mat as I'm confident that even in cooler weather I'd be able to stay warm with extra layers like my jacket and towel etc.

-The overnighter also taught me about hydration management as I had gotten though all my water just to get there, and not knowing if the river water was clean I had to spend the first leg of my return home dehydrated until I found a store.
-Luckily I am on the warrior diet and I'm used to fasting for 20hrs or so a day so making the same mistake with food isn't really an issue.
+The overnighter also taught me about hydration management as I had gotten through all my water just to get there, and not knowing if the river water was clean I had to spend the first leg of my return home dehydrated until I found a store.
+Luckily I am on the warrior diet and I'm used to fasting for 20 hours or so a day so making the same mistake with food isn't really an issue.

 Christrchurch to the Alps